688 - Pinball - live

 So Carol was a bit of a big deal.

-We really, I mean, oh.
+We really, I mean,

-But it's like 40 years later, he's still a big deal.
+but it's like 40 years later, he's still a big deal.

-Felt that coming.
+Well, felt that coming.

 The magazine called for his resignation, and the media report revealed secret visits between Ben Kitschy and prosecutor Carol.